UMD-CS-STICs/389Lspring18/codelabs/codelab-02/README.md

 Additionally, we have provided you with a Pipfile that contains all the packages we believe you will need to complete the assignment.
 Pipfiles work just like package.json files in the world of Node and Javascript or Gemfiles in the world of Ruby and Rails.
-When you run `pipenv Pipfile`, the Pipfile will be parsed and all the dependencies inside of it will be downloaded and installed locally for your project.
+When you run `pipenv install`, the Pipfile will be parsed and all the dependencies inside of it will be downloaded and installed locally for your project.
 You are even able to set the specific version of a dependency that you are importing.
 Feel free to add to the Pipfile and packages you feel you need to add to implement your solution.

 _Don't stop now, you're almost there, read on_